reza-naeimaei/Extended_Statistical_Test/1D_Case/README.md

 A=[-k_\alpha,k_\alpha],
 $$

-the three-valued decision rule is:
+The three-valued decision rule is:

 - **strict accept** if $$T_{\mathrm{ext}} \subset A$$
 - **strict reject** if $$T_{\mathrm{ext}} \cap A = \varnothing$$